jackfsuia/chats-crawler/README.md

 ## License

-chats-crawler is licensed under the Apache 2.0 License found in the [LICENSE](LICENSE) file in the root directory of this repository.
+chats-crawler is licensed under the MIT License found in the [LICENSE](LICENSE) file in the root directory of this repository.

 ## Citation